zumasys/docs/site/jbase/emulation/README.md

 ## Note

-> some of the "generic" emulation behavior will change at run-time, but for a **complete** change, the code should be recompiled.
+> Some of the "generic" emulation behavior will change at run-time, but for a **complete** change, the code should be recompiled.
 >
 > Despite being set at Run-time, if running from jshell, requires that a new jshell be invoked before the behavior will change.